 Please remember, the final amount of compensation you will receive will be awarded for your specific injuries and circumstances.
 Your final award may also contain compensation for special damages and other financial hardships you have faced as a result of your workplace accident.

-For a personal injury claim estimate about how much compensation you could claim for a factory accident, talk to our specialist team today.
+For a personal injury claim estimate about how much compensation you could receive for factory accident claims, talk to our specialist team today.

 Before the advent of no win, no fee claims, people would often have had to make large upfront payments for a solicitor’s services, as well as to make further payments whilst their claim is being conducted.
 These costs could be prohibitively high for many people, preventing them from making a claim they would be entitled to make.

 In order to make it easier, or for some people possible, to make a compensation claim, we are happy to offer no win, no fee agreements to remove the bar of legal costs.

 We could be able to provide you with a personal injury lawyer able to offer their services without asking for any payments until you have been given a settlement.
 As such, you won’t have to make any payments until you have the money to do so.
 If the solicitor we provide you with can not win your factory accident claims, you will have nothing to pay.